hamzab70/Raspberry-Pi-Fan-Script/README.md

 Save it with CTRL+X and exit.

-Finally we scheduled our script .
-Now we need to restart to have it running in the background.
+Now the script is scheduled.
+To execute it we need to restart and it'll start running in the background.

 ```
 sudo reboot